KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/sass-setup.md

 	3. Navigate to our GitHub repository at [https://github.com/KansasCityWomeninTechnology/CSSCompilerPractice/tree/master/images](https://github.com/KansasCityWomeninTechnology/CSSCompilerPractice/tree/master/images).

-	4. Download each of the image files into your `images` folder.
-The image list includes:
+	4. Click on each image filename to view the file.
+Then, click the download button just to the upper right of the displayed image.
+Save the file into your `images` folder.
+When you're done, your images folder should contain:
 	```
 	beer.jpg
 	hero.jpg